Hermann Schaper (painter)

-Hermann Schaper (13 October 1853, Hanover – 12 June 1911, Hanover) was a German portrait and church painter.
+Hermann Schaper (13 October 1853 – 12 June 1911) was a German portrait and church painter.
 He also created mosaics and interior designs.

 Biography

+He was born in Hanover.
 His father was the Hanoverian court decorator, Christian Schaper.
 After attending the local gymnsium, he studied at the Technical High School from 1869 to 1873.
 There, he majored in art history and medieval architecture.
 His primary instructor was Conrad Wilhelm Hase.